 This accommodation process is meant to aid the individual student and the College alike.
 Good documentation provides a framework for establishing the services or aids that qualified students with disabilities need to access the College’s academic and residential offerings.
 Additionally, the process assists the College in making consistent, informed decisions with regard to student accommodations.

 How are faculty informed of recommended accommodations?

-After you meet with the Associate Dean to discuss the functional impact of the documented disability, she will prepare a letter verifying that you are eligible to receive accommodations and identifying the appropriate accommodations.
+After you meet with the Director to discuss the functional impact of the documented disability, he will prepare a letter verifying that you are eligible to receive accommodations and identifying the appropriate accommodations.
 This letter is signed by both of you, and is presented to your instructors by you.
 This letter is meant to serve as a starting point in your discussions with your teachers and would not necessarily identify the specific disability.
 Rather, it discusses the functional impact of your disability in an academic setting and notes what types of accommodations you are eligible to receive and will benefit from.

 What types of accommodations does the college provide?

 Accommodations often include, but are not limited to: